betolink/traefik-microservices/README.md

 * dicker-compose latest (v1.25.2)

 ## Overview
-The aim of this repository is to have a workflow to develop micro services i.e. `my-api` that once deployed it to our Swarm cluster will automatically be available at a subdomain i.e. `https://my-api.mydomain.com` Traefik makes this very easy.
+The aim of this repository is to have a workflow to develop micro services i.e. `my-api` that once deployed to our Swarm cluster they will automatically be available at a subdomain i.e. `https://my-api.mydomain.com` Traefik makes this very easy.
 Note that if you are only interested in using directory-based routing, (i.e. `https://mydomain.com/my-api`) the current approach is probably an unnecessary overhead.

 In Traefik the most common use case for Let's Encrypt is to issue a top level certificate and one for each sub-domain.
 This approach could be problematic when we have a lot of subdomains or we want to test dynamic micro services due Let's Encrypt API rates.
 Fortunately, we can use wildcard certificates that cover all subdomains in a given domain and so we can deploy APIs or back-ends that will use the same global wildcard certificate.

-To get a wildcard SSL certificate from Let's Encrypt we need to use a DNS challenge method. the main requirement for this challenge is that our domain needs to be handled by one of the supported [DNS providers](https://docs.traefik.io/https/acme) (you can also buy the domain in any Registar and point your NS servers to a DNS provider)
+To get a wildcard SSL certificate from Let's Encrypt we need to use the DNS challenge method which requires that our domain is handled by one of the supported [DNS providers](https://docs.traefik.io/https/acme) (you can also buy the domain in any Registar and point your NS servers to a supported DNS provider)